FanFiction.Net

 FanFiction.Net (often abbreviated as FF.net or FFN) is an automated fan fiction archive site.
-It was founded on October 15, 1998, by Los Angeles computer programmer Xing Li, who also runs the site.
-It has over 12 million registered users and hosts stories in over 40 languages.
+It was first launched in 1998 by software designer Xing Li, and currently has over 12 million registered users.

-The site is split into many main categories: Anime/Manga, Books, Cartoons, Games, Comics, Movies, Plays/Musicals, TV shows, and Miscellaneous.
-The site also includes the Crossover category, added on March 27, 2009.
+The site is split into main categories: Anime/Manga, Books, Cartoons, Games, Comics, Movies, Plays/Musicals, TV shows, Crossover, and Miscellaneous.
 Users who complete the free registration process can submit their fan fiction, maintain a user profile, review other stories, apply for a beta reader position, contact each other via private messages, and maintain a list of favorite stories and authors.
 There are centralized communities and forums.
 In lieu of signing up with a new account, the website allows users to use their Google, Facebook, or Twitter accounts.
 The site also owns a Twitter account called FictionPress where users of the website are updated on changes and improvements made.

-Creation
+While Fanfiction.net is still prolific as a viable source of fanfiction creation, the site has shown a decline in popularity due to a number of factors such as a lack of updates, an outdated system, rampant advertisements, and restrictions on types of fanworks.

+History

-In 1998, Xing Li, a software designer, created FanFiction.Net.
-The site was created as a repository for fan-created stories that revolved around characters from popular literature, television, comics, or real-world celebrities.
-Unlike other fan fiction sites, FanFiction.Net allowed stories about any characters rather than revolving around a specific set of characters, such as those from Naruto, Twilight, or Kingdom Hearts.
+Xing Li, a software developer from Alhambra, California, created FanFiction.Net in 1998.
+Initially made by Xing Li as a school project, the site was created as a non-profit repository for fan-created stories that revolved around characters from popular literature, films, television, anime, and video games.
 Registration was open to all people who claimed to be over 18, and by 2002 over 118,000 people were registered.
 (The age limit has since been moved down to 13.)
 At that time, one-third of the registrants self-identified as 18 or younger, and 80% were female.